Queen Victoria and the Isle of Wight

-2019 is the 200th anniversary of the birth of Queen Victoria, during whose reign Britain went through huge social changes.
+2019 was the 200th anniversary of the birth of Queen Victoria, during whose reign Britain went through huge social changes.
 This new tour takes us to locations that played an important part in her life as well as offering the opportunity to visit some of the outstanding attractions on the Isle of Wight.

 The centerpiece must be Osborne House on the Isle of Wight, Queen Victoria’s favorite home, with its beautiful gardens and extravagant Wendy house where the royal children played so happily.
 Elsewhere on the island we visit Carisbrooke Castle, a quintessential romantic castle, which has been an Elizabethan artillery fortress, a king's prison and a royal summer residence; Godshill and Shanklin Old Village with their picturesque thatched cottages and the Rosemary Vineyard, one of the largest producers of English wine.